Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/index.md

 header:
   overlay_image: /assets/images/header2.jpg
 intro:
   - excerpt: 'Our aim is to build a low-cost device for capturing retinal fundus images and equip it with Artificial Intelligence based software to detect Diabetic Retinopathy from the images.
-The primary goal is to make AI based diagnostics available to a larger population, especially in developing countries.
-In addition, this device could be a useful tool to collect data for research purposes and improved the AI software.
+The primary goal is to make AI based diagnostics accesible to a larger population, especially in developing countries.
+In addition, this device could be a useful tool to collect data for research purposes and improve the AI software.
 This is an extension of the Open Indirect Ophthalmoscope project.'
 feature_row:
   - image_path: /assets/images/eye.jpg
     alt: "Who"
     title: "About us"
-    excerpt: "We are a team of researchers working on developing AI solutions for diagnosing eye diseases.""
+    excerpt: "We are a team of researchers working on developing AI solutions for diagnosing eye diseases."
   - image_path: /assets/images/announce_blue.png
-    alt: "fully responsive"
+    alt: "What"
-    title: "Responsive layouts"
+    title: "Open ophthalmoscope"
-    excerpt: "Built with HTML5 + CSS3.
-All layouts are fully responsive with helpers to augment your content."
+    excerpt: "TO DO"
   - image_path: /assets/images/announce_blue.png
     alt: "Join us"
     title: "Join us"